 141 Bronze Clad Mahogany Windows

-The Film Archive and Preservation Center, thought and created by Architect David Packard, sits on a 64.5 acre site in Santa Clarita, California.
+The Film Archive and Preservation Center, thought by David Packard, sits on a 64.5 acre site in Santa Clarita, California.
 It provides the highest standards of preservation and storage for one of the most significant collections of film and television moving images in the world.
 The project includes a film preservation laboratory, a digital moving image and audio preservation laboratory, film video and a paper storage archive central plant.
 Staff offices are adjoining the existing underground nitrate film storage vaults.

 The building is comprised of two distinct areas, the Collection Storage and the Stoa, which is a two story building with colonnades, named by the ancient Greeks, from which he was inspired.The second, an L-shaped structure houses the preservation labs, work rooms, preservationists and administrative offices.
 The interior architecture recalls motifs from the Florentine monastery of San Marco and is designed to inspire the preservationist’s work.
 The palette of materials is Mediterranean with Terracotta roof tiles, light-colored Italian limestone columns and walls; Terracotta floors, plaster walls with the parking area located beneath an olive orchard.

 The Windows and Doors had to combine elegance with performance, form and function.

 The wood units are built out of FSC certified Sapelli Mahogany with elegant mun-tins, visible bronze cremones with multipoint locking systems and slender profiles.